 No other store supports UNC Charlotte more!

-- help build and maintain new facilities like the Student Union and football stadium
+- help build and maintain new facilities such as Popp Martin Student Union and football stadium;

-- support programs like SOAR, Homecoming, Athletics and more
+- and support programs such as SOAR, Homecoming, Athletics and more.

 Sure, it’s possible to save two or three percent if renting books from an online company, but what do they do for your school?